TheRacetrack/racetrack/docs/user/async-job-calls.md

   It's also possible that the server may have been restarted while the task was in progress.
   The client should initiate a new task.
 - `500 Internal Server Error` -
   the task has failed.
-Details of an error will be included in the HTTP body.
+  Details of an error will be included in the HTTP body in the JSON format with the following fields:
+    - `error` (**string**) - description of the error cause

 #### Request / Response Sample
 ```sh